Read in csv (downloaded from online)

 For some things to avoid, see https://www.data-to-viz.com/caveats.html

-Especially for data exploration, your plots can also be interactive via https://plotly.com/r/.
+For further data exploration, your plots can also be made interactive via https://plotly.com/r/.
 For more details, see examples and then applications.

 pop_mean <- mean(USArrests$UrbanPop)